omercsx/BabyLog/README.md

 # BabyLog

-## A newborn baby activity tracking app
+## A newborn baby activity tracking app the keeps trck of baby's growth.

 Team Members: